phetsims/tambo/doc/adding-sound-to-a-sim.md

+# Checklist for Adding Sound to a PhET Simulation

 This checklist is intended to guide developers through the process of adding sound to a simulation.
 It is written at a fairly high level, and assumes certain knowledge of how the tambo library works and of PhET's development processes.
 Before using this for the first time, it is highly recommended that a developer reads through the Users Guide.